Purpose of a Business Case

-A Detailed Business Case – that is seeking investment funding approval of >$1 million to undertake a new project that may be complex or have a medium/high risk rating.
+A Detailed Business Case – is for a project or Pillar Plan initiatives seeking investment funding approval of >$2M to undertake a new project that may be complex or have a medium/high risk rating.
 Projects assessed to have a medium/high risk rating are required to be discussed with General Counsel (refer to University Risk Matrix to assist in assessing the risk profile of the investment).

 - Financial Model

 The Concept Business Case may include a Financial Model, while the Detailed Business Case is required to submit a Financial Model detailing the cost and revenue generation assumptions, expressed in nominal $

 terms (that is, where spend is forecast over multiple years then the revenue and costs are to be escalated by a University approved escalation factor)..